notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 bootstrap();
 ```

 Heroku takes care of installing our **node_modules** for us.
 Before Heroku can start our Nest application using `npm run start:prod`, we need to generate the `PrismaClient` and build our app.
-We add `"postinstall": "npx prisma2 generate && npm run build",` to the **scripts** in our **package.json** which generates a new `PrismaClient` and performs the app build creating our `dist` folder.
+We add `"postinstall": "npx prisma2 generate && npm run build",` to the **scripts** in our **package.json** which generates a new `PrismaClient` and performs the app build, creating our `dist` folder.

 Heroku needs to know how to execute our Nest application via a `Procfile`.
 Create a `Procfile` in the root folder with our start script `web: npm run start:prod`.
 Now Heroku will install our dependencies, generate Prisma Client and build the application in the **postinstall** script and then start the application.